 Stan Wawrinka vs. Marcos Giron: Prediction and Match Betting Odds | The Astana Open

-On Tuesday, Marcos Giron (No. 64 in the world) takes on Stan Wawrinka (No. 40) in the Round of 32 of The Astana Open.
+On Wednesday, Stan Wawrinka (No. 47 in the world) meets Marcos Giron (No. 82) in the Round of 32 of The Astana Open.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!